pac4j/jee-pac4j/README.md

 6. GAE UserService
 7. OpenID Connect (1.0).

-as well as REST calls (direct access to the web application).
+as well as stateless REST calls (direct access to the web application with credentials).

 It's available under the Apache 2 license and based on my [pac4j](https://github.com/pac4j/pac4j) library.